 Market skimming pricing

-Market skimming pricing involves setting a high price initially, then lowering it.
-It is usually adopted for new innovative products where none existed before.
-The high price contributes to covering the costly development and consumer education costs.
+Market skimming pricing involves setting a high price initially and then lowering it.
+It is usually adopted for new, innovative products where none existed before.
+The high price helps cover the costly development and consumer education costs.

 This strategy works if quality or innovativeness justifies the high price.
 And consumers want products at such high prices.